BxCppDev/Bayeux/README.rst

    -  Linux
    -  Mac OS X 10.7 (Lion) or higher

-We expect Cadfael to work on most modern BSD based Unices or Linux distributions derived from Fedora(RedHat) and Debian provided the software listed below is installed.
+We expect Bayeux to work on most modern BSD based Unices or Linux distributions derived from Fedora(RedHat) and Debian provided the software listed below is installed.
 However, we can only fully support and test the following at present: